liataun/p4/readme.md

 * Struggled a lot with the table relationship design and had to switch to working on paper for a bit to help break it into pieces.
 * I made my own images.
 (In illustrator, exported to png.)
 * Newline characters drove me to some extreme choices with seeding and parsing posts' content field.
 I will try to clean up as much of it as I can, but I've lost track of all the things I have changed to try to consistently parse captured newlines.
+* I find that sometimes the alert variable is being interpreted as _set_ per the master view section, but no content is showing except a small strip of background color.
+Tried to troubleshoot.